FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 ## Logout

-Awesome, now you can log in with valid user credentials.
-However, right now there’s no way to log out.
-The JWT is stored in a session cookie.
-When you’re ready to leave, you want to log out of your ASP.NET Core session and of the FusionAuth session.
-So, you need to add a logout page, remove the session cookie, and redirect to the FusionAuth OAuth logout endpoint.
-FusionAuth will destroy its session and then redirect back to the configured logout URL.
-You’ll add a "Logout" page to do all of this.
+Currently, the app lets you log in but there’s no way to log out.
+Next, you’ll build the logout functionality and page.
+This will

+- Remove the session cookie
+- Redirect to the FusionAuth OAuth logout endpoint

+ FusionAuth will then destroy its session and redirect the user back to the app’s configured logout URL.

-Add the following file into the `Pages` directory and call it `Logout.cshtml.cs`:
+Add the following file to the `Pages` directory and call it `Logout.cshtml.cs`:

 ```csharp
 using System;